Amy O'Neal

 Amy O’Neal (she/her) is an award-winning, multidimensional dancer, choreographer, curator, and dance educator.
 A sought-after artist for over two decades, she teaches and performs nationally and internationally and choreographs for experimental performance, film, music video, and virtual reality.
 From 2000 to 2010, along with musician and composer Zeke Keeble, O’Neal co-directed locust, an avant-garde dancing garage band.
 Inspired by hip-hop culture and alternative music of the ’90s and 2000s, as well as experimental cinema, locust’s work created social commentary with humor and heavy beats.

 From 2010 until now, she has created experimental dance work merging Black social dance practices from hip-hop and house culture with contemporary dance while directly addressing race, gender, and the sampling nature of innovation.
-She premiered her first evening-length solo in 2012, where she examined her influences, questioned her relationship to Blackness as a white woman, and paid homage to her teachers and dance heroes.
-As a practicing guest of Black dance culture, she has participated in experimental and all-styles battles, developed street and club dance curriculum for the University of Washington, and, along with dani tirrell, co-taught the first House classes in Seattle at The Beacon: Massive Monkees studio and organized and co-produced Seattle House Dance Project.
+She premiered her first evening-length solo in 2012, where she examined her diverse influences, questioned her relationship to Black music and dance as a white woman, and paid homage to her teachers and dance heroes.
+As a practicing guest of street and club dance culture, she has participated and judged in house, experimental, and all-styles battles.
+She and dani tirrell, co-taught the first House classes in Seattle at The Beacon: Massive Monkees studio in 2014 and co-produced the first house dance event in Seattle (Seattle House Dance Project) in 2017.
+That same year, Amy founded the street and club dance curriculum at the University of Washington Dance Department.
 Her passion and research meet at the intersection of the hip-hop, house, and contemporary dance communities.
 Within this intersection, she explores the complex differences, nuances, and layers of hybridized movement vocabularies.
 For example, in her eighth evening-length work, Opposing Forces, O’Neal and five Seattle-based B-Boys explored fears of feminine qualities in our culture through the hyper-masculine form of Breaking.
 Opposing Forces toured from 2014 to 2017, and an award-winning documentary about the show called How It Feels premiered in 2019.

 City Arts Magazine wrote, “O’Neal synthesizes complex themes with a cohesive, penetrating aesthetic.
 Her latest work transcends disciplines and boundaries.
 It is a bridge between worlds, a translator for opposing points of view, a force for good.”